My role: Product Designer, 2014-2016

 User motivation works like this: you score points for every survey you complete.
 The more surveys you complete, the more points you accrue.
 Consequently, you will eventually receive the status of «Active citizen» (1000 points needed).
 With this status, you can exchange the accumulated points for urban services such as transportation cards, parking hours, or tickets to parks, theaters, museums, etc.

-Main Award n the category of “projects for government agencies” award SABRE Awards EMEA 2015.
+— Main Award in the category of “Best mobile app for the public sector ” award SABRE Awards EMEA 2014.

 Mobile application “Transport of Moscow”, the visual concept for transmission on screens rendering ordinary designers, followed by art-direkshenom on my part.
 Only Android (iOS at the time decided not to alter, as skeuomorph liked to customers).